2001–02 Utah Jazz season

 During the NBA All-Star weekend at the First Union Center in Philadelphia, Pennsylvania, Malone was selected for the 2002 NBA All-Star Game, as a member of the Western Conference All-Star team, but did not participate due to visiting his sick mother back home in Louisiana; it was his final All-Star selection.
 Meanwhile, Kirilenko was selected for the NBA Rookie Challenge Game, as a member of the Rookies team, and also finished tied in third place in Rookie of the Year voting.
+Malone and Stockton both reached different milestones during the regular season; Malone scored his 34,000th career point, while Stockton reached 15,000 career assists and 3,000 career steals.

+In the Western Conference First Round of the 2002 NBA playoffs, the Jazz faced off against the top–seeded, and Pacific Division champion Sacramento Kings, who were led by the trio of All-Star forward Chris Webber, All-Star forward Peja Stojaković, and Mike Bibby.
+The Jazz lost Game 1 to the Kings on the road, 89–86 at the ARCO Arena II, but managed to win Game 2 on the road, 93–86 to even the series.
+However, the Jazz lost the next two games at home, which included a Game 4 loss to the Kings at the Delta Center, 91–86, thus losing the series in four games.

-However, in the Western Conference First Round of the 2002 NBA playoffs, the Jazz lost in four games to the Sacramento Kings.
-Following the season, Russell signed as a free agent with the Washington Wizards after nine seasons with the Jazz, while Marshall signed with the Chicago Bulls, and John Starks and John Crotty both retired.
+The Jazz finished tenth in the NBA in home-game attendance, with an attendance of 766,108 at the Delta Center during the regular season.
+Following the season, Russell signed as a free agent with the Washington Wizards after nine seasons with the Jazz, while Marshall signed with the Chicago Bulls, and Crotty and John Starks both retired.